16 Indoor and Outdoor Fall Home Prep Tips for Your Home

 Socially

 Kids have spent significant amounts of time away from their friends.
-For young children, this often means they have ?forgotten? what it?s like to appropriately interact with other children their age.
+For young children, this often means they have “forgotten” what it’s like to appropriately interact with other children their age.
 For some older children, they may feel anxious about seeing their peers face-to-face on a regular basis.

 There will be an adjustment period, and as parents, it is best to be aware of this and be ready to handle things that come up along the way.